Make-UpWorkClub/StudyNotes/en-US/notes/biology/abiogenesis.md

 Origin of first cells

+- Formation:
 	- Spontaneous assembly of macromolecules from small organic molecules
-- Packaged into vesicles surrounded by [[membrane|phospholipid bilayer]]
+	- Packaging into vesicles surrounded by [[membrane|phospholipid bilayer]]
 		- Maintains homeostasis
 - Information: may have RNA
 - Metabolism: RNA because more catalytic than DNA, e.g. ribozymes
 - Reproduction: **binary fission**